Raul Nicolau Gonçalves

-Dom Raul Nicolau Gonçalves (15 June 1927 – 1 July 2022) was an Indian prelate.
+Raul Nicolau Gonçalves (15 June 1927 – 1 July 2022) was an Indian prelate.
 He was the first Goan catholic to be Archbishop of Goa and Patriarch of the East Indies.

 He was the archbishop emeritus of Goa.
 The current Archbishop and Cardinal-Elect Archbishop Filip Neri Ferrao served the Archdiocese of Goa and Daman, as auxiliary bishop, to Raul Nicolau, for about ten years, from 1994 to 2004.

 Biography

 Raul Nicolau was born in Bambolim, Tiswadi, and studied at Rachol and later at the Pontifical Urban University in Rome.
 He was ordained in the diocese of Goa and Daman on 21 December 1950.
 On 5 January 1967, he was appointed titular bishop of Rapidum, Apostolic Administrator of the archdiocese, and auxiliary bishop of Goa and Daman.

 Named Archbishop

 On 30 January 1978, Pope Paul VI through the papal bull Quoniam Archidioecesi named him Archbishop of Goa and Patriarch of the East Indies (and therefore Primate of the East and Titular Archbishop of Cranganore).
 He retired 16 January 2004, after reaching 75 years of age the compulsory retirement age, in conformity with the 1983 Code of Canon Law canon 401 § 1.

 He was consecrated by Cardinal James Robert Knox.
 He also was the principal consecrant of Dom Filipe Neri António Sebastião do Rosário Ferrão and the co-consecrating bishop was Aleixo das Neves Dias, SFX.